ciderapp/Cider-2/README.md

 **3. Is Cider-2 open-source?**

 No, the source code of Cider-2 is not open-source.
-It is distributed under a proprietary license, and access to the builds is provided to donors through the official Discord server.
+It is distributed under a proprietary license.

 **4. Can donors distribute the builds of Cider-2?**